 As geology was revealing evidence that the Earth was millions of years old, something had to amend, and the theory of Lamarck needed a being as an entity with intelligence and finality on a human being internal scale.
 Society was not prepared for it despite it being obvious.

 Another solution would have been a loose biblical interpretation in the sense of taking the passages of creation as a metaphor, but not the church neither the scientific community was willing to give up their plans.

 The only option that remained was to design some mechanism that would fit into the scientific methodology, and could theoretically lead to the evolution of life.
 Darwin decided to go to great lengths to argue his theory of evolution of the species instead rationalizing it with evolutionary processes and elements in Europe; the main difference is that for being so distant, they seemed much more convincing and, above all, impossible for a personal verification.

 The rest is well known.
 They say there is evidence of random mutations and whatever within a proper scientific methodology and before knowing about Mendel laws!

 The theory of Natural Selection is a tautology

 It is more than obvious that all living beings exist because they have survived their lineage.

 Furthermore, natural selection includes a rather destructive philosophy in the sense that the objective of life is to survive.
-Adapting to the environment seems to be a consequence of this objective; although one could also change environment in order to survive; of course, I am not only referring to the little birds on the Galapagos Islands.
+Adapting to the environment seems to be a consequence of this objective; although one could also change environment to survive; of course, I am not only referring to the little birds on the Galapagos Islands.

 We never know, scientists have even empirically proven that the objective of life is just that.
 I wonder if people using this kind of scientific methodology understand it or just believe it.